PrestaShop/prestashop.github.io/news/_posts/2020-03-11-improvements-on-contributors-board.md

 There are many ideas that are currently being tested, or will be soon:

 - [Call for papers at PrestaShop events](https://build.prestashop.com/news/CFP-PrestaShop-Day-Paris-2020/), giving a place for community speakers
-- Opening the maintainer role on a GitHub repository with selected developers, in order to idenfiy problems and document how to do it well
+- Opening the maintainer role on a GitHub repository with selected developers, in order to identify problems and document how to do it well;
 - Opening a chat platform for contributors (due date on Q1)
 - ... and this is just the tip of the iceberg